LEAD - Leadership

 Introduces key concepts and systems associated with understanding, motivating and developing individual employee skill sets.
 In addition, students learn useful skills for developing workplace environments emphasizing formal and informal learning, while focusing on how to implement concepts, systems and models into everyday organizational practices.

 LEAD 751B.
-Teaching as Leadership (3).
+Global Leadership (3).

 LEAD 751D.
 Organizational Ethics and Decision-Making (3).